 Grand Hotel Timeo is one of the loveliest hotels on Sicily, and one of two Belmond properties in Taormina.
 It’s location couldn’t be more perfect, literally next door to the Greek Theatre ruins, a couple minutes walk from the main Corso Umberto.
 The hotel is the epitome of five star luxury – antique decor, ornate rooms, plush linens and the dreamiest views.
 Like most Belmond properties, the food is wonderful (worth making a dinner reservation, even if you’re not a guest).
 The hotel is home to a beautiful pool set in the serene landscaped garden, or a free shuttle takes guest to the private beach club of Villa San’Andrea.

 Take one look at this cliffside pool and cave-access beach club, and you’ll be smitten with Hotel Capptaormina.
 The hotel itself is pretty standard, and a bit dated.
-A stay here would solely be to experience these epic amenities, both featured in White Lotus.
+A stay here would solely be to experience the epic pool and beach, both featured in White Lotus.

 This converted townhouse is an amazing value for Taormina, centrally located on the Corso Umberto.
 Ten small rooms occupy the boutique hotel – all are simple, clean and very modern.
 There is a pretty rooftop terrace that serves up a lovely spot for drinks in the evening, although there are plenty of bars, cafes and restaurants just steps away from Hotel Taodomus.

 This is one of the highest rated hotels in Taormina, and for good reason.
 The rooms are spacious, the views are sweeping and location is walking distance to town.
-Hotel Villa Belvedere is by no means cheap, but it’s far less than the Belmond properties and the Four Seasons, if you’re looking for something slightly more “reasonable.”
+Hotel Villa Belvedere is by no means cheap, but it’s far less than the Belmond properties and the San Domenico Palace, if you’re looking for something slightly more “reasonable.”

 The lovely Hotel Villa Ducale sits perched on the cliffs above Taormina.
 The views from the hotel’s expansive terrace are divine, an amazing setting for breakfast in the mornings.
 The location is completely serene, but it’s a 15-minute walk down the stone steps to reach the Corso Umberto (or the hotel offers a complimentary shuttle).